jbush001/NyuziProcessor/tests/render/README.md

 These tests verify the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
 Each contains an image 'reference.png' that shows what the result should look like.
-Tests write the result of the simulation will to 'output.png'.
-The following command will to compare them.
+Tests write the result of the simulation to 'output.png'.
+The following command compares them.

     convert output.png reference.png -compose subtract -composite diff.png